Max Kreminski

 2019-2020

-Community Management Assistant, UCSC Computational Media Department.
-Co-organized events and programs to build graduate student community.
+Community Management Assistant, UCSC Computational Media Department

 Selected Media Coverage